Need Help? Give us a call.

 To know how to answer a complaint, you need to understand the BBB complaint process.

 Every time someone files a complaint with the BBB against an accredited BBB business, the business is contacted and has 14 days to respond.
 If it’s still unanswered, the business gets another notice and a 14-day extension.
 Businesses are encouraged to address customer complaints at this stage directly with the customer.
 And for the vast majority of complaints, this should be easily achieved.

 At this point, the complaint has been answered (if not resolved).

 How do you keep up this metric to maintain a BBB A+ rating?

 The key is to respond to complaints promptly.
 Even if it takes a long time to resolve, recognizing there’s a problem promptly helps you secure an easy 40 points and your A+ rating.

 Unresolved complaints are a little trickier, since this focus is on resolution instead of simple recognition.
-The score is simple – the less unresolved complaints you have, the more points you get.
+The score is simple—the fewer unresolved complaints you have, the more points you get.

 Your first step is to try and resolve customer complaints directly with the customer.
 That much is obvious.
 But should you fail to reach an understanding, the BBB is there to help.
 They’ll first try to help informally, but they also have a huge number of trained resolution specialists should you need a little extra help.

 This isn’t just about customer appeasement, the way a lot of other review sites are though.
 The BBB is absolutely willing to resolve cases even if the customer isn’t satisfied if they feel that the customer is being unreasonable.
-The focus is on fairness.
+While your cooperation here is an important part of maintaining an A+ BBB rating, the focus is on fairness.